fletchjp/MERG-Arduino-Software/DUESignalCombined2/Readme.md

 At the moment there are only simple examples to make sure that all of the operations are working.

 These codes are configured to use an Arduino DUE at the moment.
+That is where I have the FC++ code I am using available.
-I think that it is possible to port this for a Raspberry Pi Pico.
+I think that it is possible to port this to a Raspberry Pi Pico.

 ///////////////////////////////////////////////////////////////////////////////
 // This combines the Composite and Observer Patterns.